Tasha C. Miller, Brooklyn, NY Member Since October 2010 Artist Statement Artist Biography

-Tasha C. Miller is a self-taught, self-represented artist living and working in Cambridge, Massachusetts.
+Tasha C. Miller is a self-taught, self-represented artist living and working in Brooklyn, New York.
 Miller was born in Brooklyn, New York and raised in Detroit, Michigan.
 She began creating visual and literary art as a child.
 Her art work lined the walls of her schools from elementary to high school where she was voted Class Artist.
 She returned to Brooklyn to attend Pratt Institute, where she studied architecture and participated in numerous student exhibitions.
 Miller holds a BA in Literature and Creative Writing from Harvard University.
 Her study of the non objective abstract painting technique includes workshops with Cambridge based abstract artist Sheila Rice.
 Miller's work can be found in many private collections and offices in New York City, Boston, Cambridge, Massachusetts, Ohio and France.

 Since childhood, when I was obsessed with staying between the lines of a tattered Scooby Doo coloring book, to the Architecture program at Pratt Institute, to the Literature and Creative Writing program at Harvard University clean lines, perfection and structure have ruled my existence.